 Health - Food - Science - Community

-Generous intake of high red meat diets during adolescence may up the risk of breast cancer in premenopausal women.
+Increased intake of meat may heighten the risk of hypertension in middle-aged and older women.

-High dietary ingestion of roasted, grilled, barbequed, and broiled fish, chicken, and meat may promote the development of type 2 diabetes.
+High dietary ingestion of meat may facilitate the development of colorectal cancer.